 Second on our list is the Garmin Forerunner 935, which is the more affordable version of Fenix 5.
 It has a barometric altimeter, Training Load and Recovery features, and Bluetooth smart sensor support.

 We’re not even surprised why this watch is popular among athletes because of several important counts.
-It provides activity reports, has a high resolution, a route tracker, and its battery life can last for two weeks!
+We discovered from using this product that, it provides activity reports, has a high resolution, a route tracker, and its battery life can last for two weeks!

 The Garmin fitness tracker is lightweight, making it ideal for long workout training.
 It then automatically logs and evaluates your activity history to help you determine how your weight training varies over time.
 To sync up your fitness information, simply connect your fitness tracker to Garmin’s independent website.